catrionamcdonald/catrionamcdonald.github.io/wedding/README.txt

   - but if you would absolutely love to give us a gift, a contribution to our house/honeymoon fund would be amazing.

+RSVP: RSVP.html
+  - how do I deal with the fact that not everyone will get the same invite?
+  - Evening/day guests?

 BELOW HERE IS THE README FROM THE INITIAL REPO
 TITLE:
 Nuptial - 100% Fully Responsive Free HTML5 Bootstrap Template